 Fortunately, in October of 2002 – a few months before the layoff – I got a letter from AWAI in my mailbox that read, “Can You Write a Letter Like This One?”
 Initially, I didn’t give it much thought.
 But once I sensed things might go south at my company, I decided to order AWAI’s Accelerated Program for Six-Figure Copywriting as an “insurance policy.”

-The copywriter who wrote this sales letter manages to make you feel the same fear she felt back then because maybe you too have gone through a similar situation.
+The copywriter who wrote this sales letter makes you feel the same fear she felt back then because maybe you too have gone through a similar situation.

-When she uses the expression “as luck would have it, my name was on that list” you know that the story has a happy ending and you want to know how she managed to succeed professionally after her layoff.
+When she uses the expression “as luck would have it, my name was on that list” you know the story is going to have a happy ending and you want to know how she managed to succeed professionally after her layoff.